 In this case it’s not layering you need but strong graduation, which is layering around the edges without removing the weight from the top sections.

-This is a good example of graduation around the edges still leaving weight on top layers to stop hair looking too thick and round.
+Above is a good example of graduation around the edges still leaving weight on top layers to stop hair looking too thick and round.

 This graduation technique can be used on all hair lengths, short to long.